NordicHPC/sonar/README.md

 [![image](https://github.com/NordicHPC/sonar/workflows/Test/badge.svg)](https://github.com/NordicHPC/sonar/actions)
 [![image](https://img.shields.io/badge/license-%20GPL--v3.0-blue.svg)](LICENSE)

 # sonar

 Sonar is a tool to profile usage of HPC resources by regularly sampling processes, accelerators, nodes, queues, and clusters.

-Sonar examines `/proc` and/or runs some diagnostic programs, filters and groups the information, and prints it to stdout or sends it to a remote collector (notably via Kafka).
+Sonar examines `/proc` and `/sys` and/or runs some diagnostic programs, filters and groups the information, and prints it to stdout or sends it to a remote collector (notably via Kafka).

 ![image of a fish swarm](img/sonar-small.png)

 Image: [Midjourney](https://midjourney.com/), [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

-For more about the motivation and design, and other considerations, see [doc/DESIGN.md](doc/DESIGN.md).
+For more about the motivation, design, requirements, and other considerations, see [doc/DESIGN.md](doc/DESIGN.md).

 ## Subcommands

 Sonar has several subcommands that collect information about nodes, jobs, clusters, and processes and print it on stdout:

-- `sonar ps` takes a snapshot of the currently running processes on the node
+- `sonar ps` takes a snapshot of the currently running processes on the node and the node itself
 - `sonar sysinfo` extracts hardware information about the node
 - `sonar slurm` extracts information about overall job state from the slurm databases
 - `sonar cluster` extracts information about partitions and node state from the slurm databases

 Those subcommands are all run-once: Sonar exits after producing output.

-Additionally, however, `sonar daemon` starts Sonar and keeps it memory-resident, running subprograms at intervals specified by a configuration file.
-In the daemon mode, exfiltration of data is to a remote Kafka broker or into a directory tree.
+Additionally, `sonar daemon` starts Sonar and keeps it memory-resident, running subprograms at intervals specified by a configuration file.
+In the daemon mode, exfiltration of data is to a remote Kafka broker or into a directory tree, also specified in the configuration file.

-Finally, `sonar help` prints some useful help.
+Finally, `sonar help` prints some useful help and `sonar version` prints the version number.

 ## Compilation and installation